shivansh983/TaskFlow_webapp/README.md

 🚀 TaskFlow
-The Intelligent Collaborative Task & Project Management System [
+Collaborative Task & Project Management System
-[
-[
-[

 TaskFlow eliminates "information silos" in small teams by merging a fluid drag-and-drop Kanban interface with a robust Django REST API.
 Your centralized "source of truth" for project progress and team accountability.

 Live Demo: https://taskflow-webapp.onrender.com

 Note: Free-tier instances may take ~50s to wake up on first visit

 💡 Why TaskFlow?

 The Problem
 Small teams lose track of "who is doing what" because updates are buried in: